dletorey/rebuild/src/travel/europe/Turkiye/myra-ancient-lycian-city.md

 ![A chef cooking Gözleme, Turkish Pancakes, on a large circular hot plate](/images/turkiye/gozleme.jpg)

-Before we headed on we had a toilet break and Emergency Pistachio Ice Creams.
+Before we headed on we had a toilet break and _Emergency Pistachio Ice Creams_.

 ## Myra